-How to Read Crypto Trading Graphs: Learn About Cryptocurrency Charts, Time Frames, Candlesticks & Patterns
+Learn About Cryptocurrency Trading Charts, Time Frames, Candlesticks & Patterns

-How to ready crypto trading charts is part of your crypto trading learning.
+How to ready cryptocurrency trading charts is part of your crypto trading learning.

 Even when you sign up for an account in any of the world’s most trusted crypto trading platforms, you can’t expect to earn altcoins or receive free bitcoin when you can’t make sense of crypto charts.
 You need to understand what is going on in the market so that you can make the right decision on when to buy and sell cryptocurrency or which trading action will give you most profits.

-Can be confusing and difficult to understand most, especially for beginner traders.
+Can be confusing and difficult to understand most, especially for beginner traders, trading bitcoins, altcoins can be overwhelming.
 Despite the seeming complexity of these graphs, know that it is not at all impossible to learn about them.
 Below are some of the necessary information about cryptocurrency charts that may help you.

 Cryptocurrency trading graphs can look differently depending on the time frame that you have chosen.
 But how do you know which time frame is best for trading?
 There is no definite answer to this.
 The best time frame for you will be relative to your personal trading preference, style, and strategy.

 Short time frames like hourly charts are usually used by intraday traders.
 These kinds of charts give traders a detailed picture of the crypto price movements for the entire day.

 Longer time frames like daily, weekly, and even monthly charts are usually used by long-term investors to see the bigger picture and to examine a certain digital currency’s performance across market history.

 When you look at crypto trading graphs, what you will immediately notice are red and green candlesticks.
 But do you know these candlesticks can give you a lot of information about a particular cryptocurrency market?